 How To Fix It?

 Fix all the issues that you have identified in the step above.
 You need to continuously monitor your website via Search Console.
 Also, keep an eye on the links acquired/lost because this is the biggest reason you might lose your rankings due to negative SEO.
-Keep your website free from malware, and always keep a most recent backup of your site for a quick fix.
+Keep your website free from malware, and always keep your site's most recent backup for a quick fix.
 A single version of malware can make you lose your site rankings almost instantly.

 13. Your Site Has Suddenly Become Unsafe